bergus/promise-cancellation/README.md

 We use cancellation tokens, objects that represent the cancellation state and allow for subscription and synchronous queries.
 They are implemented in the `CancelToken` class, can be instantiated and passed around.

 Only their creator (issuer) can request the cancellation, they do not have a public `.cancel()` method.
+They clearly separate the capability to cancel an action from the promise itself.

+The cancellation token does signal the cancellation request to all elements of a promise chain that received the token.
-They clearly separate the capability to cancel an action from the promise itself, and can be composed through various utility methods, e.g. to allow cancellation requests from multiple sources.
+Tokens can be composed through various utility methods, e.g. to allow cancellation requests from multiple sources.

 By testing whether cancellation has already been requested, asynchronous operations can choose to do whatever they think is reasonable with intermediate results.